Asthma

 • Your medicines do not relieve an asthma attack

-• Your peak flow number is low, if you have a peak flow meter
+• Your peak flow number is low, if you use a peak flow meter

 When to go to the ER

-You should go to the ER if at-home treatments are not working or if you have a severe asthma attack.
-If you need emergency care, you may be treated with medicines given with a nebulizer (a machine that changes liquid medicine into mist that you can breathe in) or through an intravenous (IV) in your arm.
-You may also receive oxygen therapy or breathing support with a ventilator.
+You should go to the emergency room if your symptoms do not go away soon after taking your at-home medicines or if you have a serious asthma attack.
+If you need emergency care, you may receive medicines through a nebulizer (a small machine that turns liquid medicine into a mist that you can breathe in) or through an intravenous (IV) line in your arm.
+In severe circumstances, you may also need oxygen therapy or a ventilator to help you breathe.

 Last updated on